top of page

 3) Is the qualification recognised by colleges to help with access to higher education?

+Yes, it is recognised by Schools, Colleges and Universities.
 Those who successfully complete the course to the required standard will receive a nationally recognised level 2 (GCSE level equivalent) qualification, awarded by Trinity College London.
 The course is shorter than a standard GCSE but has been assessed as being at the equivalent level to a GCSE.
 Participants should enquire with local collages to see whether they will accept the qualification to assist with entry onto their courses.
 It may help with entry onto a course.
 Completing the course and sharing the portfolio will also demonstrate not only an interest in creative beauty but also the ability to research and undertake leadership challenges.
 These things are not always easy to demonstrate from more standard academic achievements and are valued highly by many employers.

 4) Is the course open to anyone?